 What's not okay

-With so much conflicting advice out there today it’s no surprise that we as consumers are confused, that’s why we created our own standard and work with other certification partners to provide clarity, trust and reassurance when shopping organic or natural.
+With so much conflicting advice out there today it’s no surprise that we as consumers are confused, that’s why we created our own standard and work with other certification partners to provide clarity, trust and reassurance when shopping organic.